ShahaRabe/HiveAutoCheck/README.md

 This project was written after a little pain I experienced after being part of a course with insufficient auto checking and with the acknowledgement that Hive may provide a solid foundation to write auto checks but it has a long way to go to be intuitive, and that every course has a different view on creating an auto checking infrastructure.<br>
 # Technologies Chosen
 To integrate into hive's autochecks the obvious part was packing the whole system into a docker container.<br>
-And to make your lives easier in integrating this system into your course i chose to write it using python 3.12 and pytest (that looks at any python file not just the ones starting with test) with a bunch of prewritten fixtures.
+And to make your lives easier in integrating this system into your course I chose to write it using python 3.12 and pytest (that looks at any python file not just the ones starting with test) with a bunch of prewritten fixtures.
 So the minimum work you should do is write a single test with the `@autocheck` decorator and a Dockerfile that inherits from this project's image, sets a few environemnt variables and includes your amazing test files somewhere under `/test` inside the docker (preferably a subdirectory to avoid overwriting any of the files).
 # Wait...
 A bunch of fixtures?
 Yes, and a decorator!
 Here they are:<br>